 Luke 19:1-10, NLT

-Zacchaeus was a resourceful man.
-Jericho was a prime toll center in the entire region, and Zacchaeus would’ve been the richest man in town.
-He was very wealthy, being an overseer of other tax collectors (in a region with a major export of balsam wood.)
+Zacchaeus was a very resourceful man.
+Jericho was a prime toll center in the entire region, and Zacchaeus would’ve been the richest man in the entire region.
+He was very wealthy, being an overseer of other tax collectors (in a region with a major export of balsa wood.)
 He was well on his way to becoming a millionaire (at least, the ancient Judean version of it.)

 We should know two things about Zacchaeus: